Creating global networks of healthcare providers dedicated to improving the safety, efficacy and efficiency of patient care.

 The programs that SRC manages are either administered on behalf of professional societies or endorsed by a specialty’s medical association.
 SRC’s oversight ensures that the programs are free of bias and participant confidentiality is protected.

 Bariatric and Metabolic Surgery

-SRC developed BOLD, a longitudinal outcomes database, to help ensure ongoing compliance with the Center and Surgeon of Excellence programs it administers and develop general knowledge about optimal practices in surgical care.
-In 2007, the organization’s first clinical database was created for the bariatric surgery specialty.
-Today, the BOLD bariatric database is the world’s largest and most comprehensive repository of clinical bariatric surgery patient information, with data from more than 500,000 patients.
+In 2007, the organization’s first clinical database was created for the bariatric surgery specialty – today, it is the world’s largest and most comprehensive repository of clinical bariatric surgery information, containing data on more than 500,000 patients.
 Learn More